A Nested Bi-level Optimization Framework for Robust Few Shot Learning: Related Work

-Unfortunately, solving the above optimization problem is also very expensive, and we try to optimize it by taking a single gradient step towards the validation loss descent.
-We want to evaluate the impact of training the model on weighted MAML objective towards meta-objective of sampled validation tasks $\{\mathcal{T}_{j}^{V} \mid 1 \leq j \leq n \}$ where $n$ is the mini-batch size and $n \ll N$.
+Similarly, we optimize the weight hyperparameters by taking a single gradient step towards the meta-validation loss descent.
+We want to evaluate the impact of training a model on the weighted MAML objective against the meta-objective of sampled validation tasks $\{\mathcal{T}_{j}^{V} \mid 1 \leq j \leq n \}$ where, $n$ is the mini-batch size and $n \ll N$.
+The weight update equation for the instance weighting scheme is as follows: